 Unlike some cities, Eagle Mountain isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Eagle Mountain are a mix of both white- and blue-collar jobs.
 Overall, Eagle Mountain is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Eagle Mountain who work in office and administrative support (15.03%), sales jobs (12.27%), and management occupations (12.23%).
+There are especially a lot of people living in Eagle Mountain who work in office and administrative support (14.55%), sales jobs (12.09%), and management occupations (9.98%).

 Also of interest is that Eagle Mountain has more people living here who work in computers and math than 95% of the places in the US.

-One downside of living in Eagle Mountain, however, is that residents on average have to contend with a long commute, spending on average 35.63 minutes every day commuting to work.
+One downside of living in Eagle Mountain, however, is that residents on average have to contend with a long commute, spending on average 35.33 minutes every day commuting to work.

+Eagle Mountain is a somewhat ethnically-diverse city.
 The people who call Eagle Mountain home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eagle Mountain residents report their race to be White, followed by Asian.
-Important ancestries of people in Eagle Mountain include German, Danish, Irish, and European.
+Eagle Mountain also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.09% of the city’s residents.
+Important ancestries of people in Eagle Mountain include English, German, European, Scottish, and Irish.

 The most common language spoken in Eagle Mountain is English.
 Other important languages spoken here include Spanish and German/Yiddish.